UsabilityEngineering/style-guide/wireframe/README.md

 # Wireframes

-## Scenario 1 of Selecting a Color Swatch from a photo
+## Scenario 1 of selecting a Color Swatch from a photo

 <table>
   <tr>